Xenogears/MobilisReader/README.md

-# MobilisReader
+# Mobilis Reader
-MobilisReader is a application to check the balance on your Mobilis card for the public transport network with an Android smartphone using NFC.
-Just bring your card close to the device and the application will display all the available information.
+MobilisReader is an application to check the balance of your public transport card in Valencia with an Android smartphone using NFC.
+Simply bring your card close to the device and the app will display all the available information.